Charles St Clair, 17th Lord Sinclair: Royal Service

 Charles St Clair was appointed Portcullis Pursuivant of Arms in Ordinary in 1949, thus becoming a member of the Royal Household.
 Like the other officers of arms, he took part in state ceremonies, including the coronation of Queen Elizabeth.
 In 1952 it was St Clair, as Portcullis Pursuivant, who made the ceremonial demand for entry into the City of London for the third traditional reading of the accession proclamation.
 St Clair was promoted to York Herald of Arms in Ordinary in 1957, and held this office until his resignation in 1968.

 He was made a Member (4th Class) of the Royal Victorian Order in the Coronation Honours List, and promoted to Commander in the 1990 Queen's Birthday Honours.
 He also held the position of Honorary Genealogist to the Order from 1960 to 1968.
-In 1968 He received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal for 20 years of service to the British Royal Family.

 In October 1953 St Clair was appointed an Extra Equerry to the Queen Mother, although he had been a personal friend of hers for some years.
 During this appointment (which he held until her death) he attended the Queen Mother at various public occasions.
 He often stayed on the Balmoral estate when she visited Scotland, and went fishing with her, as both were keen anglers.